China's Afghan ambitions on show at multinational meetings | Law-Order

 A separate meeting of the “Extended Troika'' will be held concurrently among special envoys for Afghanistan from China, the United States and Russia, China's Foreign Ministry said.

-“China, the US, Russia and Pakistan are all countries with significant influence on the Afghan issue,'' ministry spokesperson Wang Wenbin said of the Troika meeting at a daily briefing Tuesday.
+“China, the US, Russia and Pakistan are all countries with significant influence on the Afghan issue,'' ministry spokesperson Wang Wenbin said of the Troika meeting.

-The talks will “echo positively with the third meeting of foreign ministers of the Afghan neighbouring countries, to further cement the consensus of all parties … to help Afghanistan achieve peace, stability and development at an early date,'' Wang said.
+The talks will “echo positively with the third meeting of foreign ministers of the Afghan neighbouring countries, to further cement the consensus of all parties...to help Afghanistan achieve peace, stability and development at an early date''.

 Chinese Foreign Minister Wang Yi met individually with his counterparts from Russia, Pakistan and Qatar on Wednesday, according to Chinese state media.